Nadegamra/microservices-course_content_management/docs/InfoPages.md

         "isHidden": true
       }
       ```
-  - Course section not found: `404 Not Found`
+  - Info page not found: `404 Not Found`
   ### Add Info Page
 - **Short Description:** Adds a new info page to an owned course's section
 - **URL:** `/courses/{courseId}/sections/{sectionId}/infoPages`